 Would it be worth doing the hike at all?

 And how should we prepare for the hike, both physically and mentally?

 What you need to know about the Lost City Trek Colombia:

-Throughout the trek, you will meet many people from the indigenous tribes – descendants of the extinct Teyruna people.
+Throughout the Lost City Colombia Trek, you will meet many people from the indigenous tribes – descendants of the extinct Teyruna people.
 The Wiwa, Ika, Kogi, and Kankuamo tribes are those who live primarily in huts made of straw and dress in simple white tunics.
 They live so vastly different than us, or other indigenous groups around the world (especially in our home country of Canada), that it makes the trek so interesting.